Mohammad-AbdulSamad/Palestine-Daily-Data-ETL/README.md

 Data provided by [Tech For Palestine](https://data.techforpalestine.org/).

-Built by [Your Name](https://github.com/YOUR_USERNAME) to raise awareness and increase access to transparent, up-to-date information.
+Built by Mohammad Abdul-Samad, to raise awareness and increase access to transparent, up-to-date information.

 ---